 Master of Business Administration/Master of Accountancy (MBA/MAcc)

 Students who wish to pursue both the MBA and MAcc degrees may do so through the dual MBA/MAcc program.
 Students must apply to both programs.
-Nine credit hours previously earned in either the MBA or MAcc program may be transferred into the other program.
+Nine credit hours earned in either the MBA or MAcc program may be transferred into the other program.
 The result is that the total credit hours required for both the MBA and MAcc degrees will be reduced by nine.
 Consequently, the total graduate level credit hours required for both degrees would be reduced from 64 (33 plus 31) to 55.

 Master of Business Administration/Juris Doctor (MBA/JD)

 The applicant for either of these dual programs must meet the admission requirements of both the School of Law and the Graduate School of Business.
-These requirements and the application procedures are contained in the catalogues of each school.
+These requirements and the application procedures are contained in the catalogs of each school.